 if all else fails, try adding some short explainer videos to your landing pages.
 Using videos on landing pages can increase conversions by 86% – anything capable of producing results that good is worth a shot!

 One of the biggest factors that stunt the success of marketing campaigns is not testing vital components like landing pages!
-The fact is landing pages are where the magic has to happen, so absolutely need to be sure that every aspect of the page is contributing to conversion!
+The fact is landing pages are where the magic has to happen, so you absolutely need to be sure that every aspect of the page is contributing to conversion!
 You've spent the money and dedicated time to funneling visitors to a certain page with an exact message – but then you don't test to make sure the headline or call-to-action button isn't confusing customers?

-61% of customer do less than five tests per month on their landing pages; excuse me for saying it again but – this is an opportunity!
+61% of customers do less than five tests per month on their landing pages; excuse me for saying it again but – this is an opportunity!
 Test your landing pages components, tweak based on your findings and enjoy the increased conversions with just a little bit of extra work.

 Last but not least, we come to a pretty straightforward fix for an all-too-common landing page mistake: too many form fields.
 Yes, we live in the Information Age, which means every little detail you can pull from your potential customers can be used to your advantage.
 But you know what?
 One or two pieces of information are a lot better than zero, which is what you'll get if you present customers with a 15-field form!